 Genesis 2:20b-25 But for Adam[f] no suitable helper was found.
 21 So the Lord God caused the man to fall into a deep sleep; and while he was sleeping, he took one of the man’s ribs[g] and then closed up the place with flesh.
 22 Then the Lord God made a woman from the rib[h] he had taken out of the man, and he brought her to the man.23 The man said, “This is now bone of my bones and flesh of my flesh; she shall be called ‘woman,’ for she was taken out of man.”
 24 That is why a man leaves his father and mother and is united to his wife, and they become one flesh.
 25 Adam and his wife were both naked, and they felt no shame.

 Marriage was God’s idea.
 He instituted it.
-I have said many times that everything we need to know about life, relationships, sin, the covering for sin, our need for God, God’s plans for us on this earth, the dangers of sin and more can be found in Genesis 1, 2, and 3.
-In these early Genesis chapters we see what God intends for Christian marriage.
 What God founded, from the very beginning, as the bedrock for all of human history, what He created as the cornerstone for each family was a marriage between a man and a woman.
 That is what He designed, and that is what He blessed.
 Any other expression is outside of God’s intended pattern for the family.

-Just like the three distinct points on a triangle.
-They are unique and separate, but in order for this triangle to move, all three points have to act in one accord.
-Oneness in marriage is much the same.
-A husband doesn’t cease to be an individual person with unique desires and a unique skillset just because he marries a wife who also is her own person.
-No, together, they work in concert with God’s purpose which is to reflect His glory in and through the marital relationship.
-Just as in the Godhead, there is a spirit of cooperation and submission, so too, in marriage, there is a partnership produced by cooperation and submission that enables the advancement of God’s agenda for that relationship.
-The purpose of marital oneness is to advance God’s agenda while reflecting God’s image in the world.
+Just as in the Godhead, there is a spirit of cooperation and mutual submission so that each member of the Trinity can carry out His assignments, so too, in marriage, there is a partnership produced by cooperation and submission that enables the advancement of God’s agenda for that relationship.
+The overall purpose of marital oneness is to advance God’s agenda while reflecting God’s image in the world.

 - I will say it this way: When there is biblical oneness, there will be constant SUPPORT for your spouse.